MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 <!--P2: Once the samples are done, link to them in each section on the individual actions to point to them as examples of how they are used-->
 # Actions in adaptive dialogs

 Actions help to create and maintain the bots conversation flow once an event is captured by a [trigger][2].
 In a similar way that adaptive dialogs contain a list of triggers, triggers contain a list of actions that once the trigger fires, will execute to accomplish any set of actions needed, such as satisfying a user's request.
 In addition to creating and maintaining the bot's conversational flow, you can use actions to send messages, respond to user questions using a [knowledge base][3], make calculations, and perform any number of computational tasks for the user.
 With adaptive dialogs, the path the bot flows through in a dialog can branch and loop.
-The bot can ask and answer questions, validate the users input, manipulate and store values in memory, and make decisions based on user input.
+The bot can ask and answer questions, validate the users input, manipulate and store values in [memory][11], and make decisions based on user input.

 > [!IMPORTANT]
 > Actions are dialogs and any dialog can be used as an action, so actions have all of the power and flexibility you need to create a fully functional and robust bot.
 While the actions included in the Bot Framework SDK are extensive, you can also create your own custom actions to perform virtually any specialized task or process you need.